 Like it or not, SEO optimization is a domain of constant change and adapting to a new reality.
-Even if your website has a perfect SEO score today, that doesn’t mean that a sudden change of search engines algorithms or new tendencies like introduction of mobile-first indexing won’t change the status quo.
+Even if your website has a perfect SEO score today, that doesn’t mean that a sudden change of search engine algorithms or new tendencies like the introduction of mobile-first indexing won’t change the status quo.

 You have to adapt and react fast to stay ahead of the game.

-Technical SEO configuration isn’t a straightforward process, often bringing headache to website owners.
+Technical SEO configuration isn’t a straightforward process, often bringing headaches to website owners.
 But when it comes to the basic principles of technical SEO, the task remains the same for any website, whether PWA or not, and ultimately, doesn’t sound that difficult at all.

-In order to get your website appear correctly in SERPs, you must make sure that all the content you want to show in SERPs is properly structured, marked, and visible for search engines, at the same time restricting search engines from accessing all the elements that shouldn’t be visible.
+In order to get your website to appear correctly in SERPs, you must make sure that all the content you want to show in SERPs is properly structured, marked, and visible for search engines, at the same time restricting search engines from accessing all the elements that shouldn’t be visible.

 If you’re not sure your website is following all the best SEO practices, a technical SEO audit will come in handy to reveal all the issues and provide you with a step-by-step plan on how to fix them.